-More importantly, determining an appropriate confidence level requires more than skill in empirical methods.
-Courts must understand and evaluate the tradeoff in the context of its effect on securities fraud litigation.
+tradeoff in the context of its effect on securities fraud litigation.
 Here again, federal courts are inexpert.
-Although private plaintiffs file hundreds of securities fraud cases per year,115 as of 2019, there were 677 authorized federal judgeships nationwide.116 Most district court judges are likely to go years without encountering a single securities fraud cases, and they lack ready tools to share information and coordinate their decisions outside of the normal process of publishing their decisions .
+Securities fraud cases filed by private plaintiffs number in the hundreds each year and tend to be concentrated in courts in three districts.
+The consequence is that most district court judges are likely to go years without encountering a single securities fraud case, because 677 federal judgeships were authorized nationwide as of 2019.
+In addition, district court judges may not be exposed to their colleagues' cases, and they lack ready tools to share information and coordinate their decisions outside the normal process of publishing their decisions.

 Third and most importantly, federal judges can neither monitor the market and determine whether the existing level of enforcement is appropriate nor evaluate the potential impact on market protection from adopting a given confidence level.
 A court hearing a securities fraud case learns only about a single firm and a single set of disclosures.
-There is no place in the case for the introduction of the disclosure practices of other firms, the percentage of disclosures that give rise to litigation or the extent to which litigation successfully deters fraud or compensated injured investors.
+There is no place in the case for the introduction of the disclosure practices of other firms, the percentage of disclosures that give rise to litigation, or the extent to which litigation successfully deters fraud or compensates injured investors.
 Indeed, these factors fail Fed.
 R. Evid.
 401's definition of relevance, because none makes a fact of consequence in the instant action more or less probable.
 Federal courts do not see cases that lawyers do not file.
 They do not see investor losses that are not pursued through litigation.
-And they do not evaluate developments in issuer disclosure practices that
+And they do not evaluate developments in issuer disclosure practices that result from the modification of legal standards or the effect of those disclosure changes on the market.